lachlan-waugh/6443/slides/content/week1.md

 ---

 ### what is recon
-* these should always be your first steps
+these should always be your first steps

 * essentially everything that isn't exploitation
     * looking at a website
     * reading the html source
-    * giving a application input it doesn't expect (e.g., code, a really big input, a file type it doesn't expect)
+    * giving an application input (e.g. stuff it doesn't expect: code, really big input, different file type)

 ---

 ### why is it important?
+important to expand & understand your attack surface

 * asymmetry of attack and defence
     * defenders need to defend everything
     * attackers only need a single vulnerability
-* important to expand your attack surface
-* understand what the application does, before trying to exploit it
+* you should understand what an application does, before you try to exploit it

 ---

 ### passive recon
+recon that doesn't involve interacting with the service

+* googling
+* osint
+* documentation
-* finding web content
+* etc
-* information leaked in local files (e.g. robots.txt, sitemap.xml, javascript files, html comments)
-* surely nobody would expose information in [HTML](https://www.malwarebytes.com/blog/news/2022/02/journalist-wont-be-indicted-for-hacking-for-viewing-a-state-websites-html)

 ---